sdhar-pycourse/DSS310/week 5/Week 5 SQL.md

 *How many customers are there in the customer table?*

 Mark the changed semantics, *how many* so this must be a count.
 Count of what?
 Customers.
 What is the identifier/ primary key of customer table? **Id**
 Does CompanyName or any other field work?
-Well for the sake of this assignment I may give you the 1 point but in reality the primary key is the correct choice
+Well for the sake of this assignment I may give you the 1 point but in reality the primary key is the correct choice.

 ```sql
 SELECT COUNT(Id) from Customer
 ```

 ## Question 3:
+*How many customers are from the 'British Isles'?*

+The only difference betwen Q2 is additional clause on *'British Isles'*.
+Where can we find the information on British Isles?
+The ideal way to find out the column name